Find Trade Colleges

 $20,238 Avg Student Debt

-With a ranking of #25, Piedmont College did quite well on this year’s most popular schools for trade school students working on their bachelor’s degree.
-Piedmont College is located in Demorest, Georgia and has a small student population.
-In 2021-2022, this school awarded 297 bachelor’s degrees to qualified students.
+Piedmont College did quite well in this year’s ranking of the most popular places for trade school students to get a bachelor’s degree.
+It came in at #25 on the list.
+Piedmont College is a small private not-for-profit school located in Demorest, Georgia that handed out 297 bachelor’s degrees in 2021-2022.

 The average tuition and fees at Piedmont College is $29,190.
 In-state students do not receive a discount, however you may be able to reduce your price if you receive financial aid.
 By the time they get their bachelor’s degree, students from this school have racked up an average of $20,238 in student loans.
-Around 65% of those degree recipients were women.
+Of those students who received their degree, 65% were women.

 Read More…